ale-bena/Face-Blurring-Unet-Thesis/README.md

 # Training
 Training was performed using T4 GPU on Google colab.
 The file for the teacher model training is train_teacher.py, while the one for the student training is train_student.py .
 It is possible to use the pretrained models for inference(tflite versions) or even to perform retraining from scratch or fine tuning.
 To do this there is the training notebook available: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1H3IJpvMuoR8DHG3eG32bgsEw3pUlPiyM?usp=sharing)
+Dataset are available as .zip or unzipped at the following links:

 To perform retraining there is the need to pull this directory and download the dataset.
-Then there is the possibility to train the teacher fiste, and then the student and perform a single image test or a complete test using one of the testsets available.
+Then there is the possibility to train the teacher first, and then the student and perform a single image test or a complete test using one of the testsets available at[].

 KD explanation